moonstar-x/moonstar-x.github.io/src/data/_work/freenalytics.md

 ## Conclusion

-Building this application was a very fulfilling experience because I learned how to integrate multiple aspects of software development all in a single application.
-While the application is no longer receiving maintenance, I'm still pretty satisfied with how it ended up as.
+Building this application was a very interesting experience because I learned how to integrate multiple aspects of software development all in a single application.
+While the application is no longer receiving maintenance, I'm still pretty satisfied with what it ended up as.

-If you're curious about this project, check out it's [documentation](https://freenalytics.github.io/) for more detailed information about its inner workings.
+I won't go much into detail in here, but if you're curious about this project, check out it's [documentation](https://freenalytics.github.io/) for more detailed information about the way it works and how you can start using it yourself.